tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 (415) <REDACTED>"

-The words *"CALL NOW!!!"* were written at the very bottom of the website.I was skeptical so I decided call Avery to discuss this whole situation.
+The words *"CALL NOW!!!"* were written at the very bottom of the website.

+I was skeptical so I decided call Avery to discuss this whole situation.

 **ME:** Hey, Avery.